Beefster09/table-lang/design.md

 * Code will evolve.
 Refactoring code should involve little more than search and replace.
 * Your data structures tell you more about performance than your code.
 * Sharing mutable data is hard.
 Avoid it.
-* It should be hard to do error-prone things.
 * Mistakes happen.
 Make them easy to find.
 * Computers are better at finding mistakes than humans.
 * Computation should be done with code, not type systems.